dominicdawes/obsidian/Obsidian-Learning/Reinforcement Learning (APL)/02 - Lecture - Part 1 - Imitation Learning.md

 3. treat random goal as successful
 4. Use those examples as new training data

 Limitations of IL
 - need for lots of human experts, costly
 - where there is not expert human
-- Not autonomus enough, human-in-the-loop
+- Not autonomous enough, human-in-the-loop